-Most of your plans will take their lead from your wedding venue, but before you can commit to booking a venue, you need to know how much you can realistically spend.
+Most of your plans will take their lead from your wedding venue, but before you can commit to booking somewhere, you need to know how much you can realistically spend.

 Deciding how much of your budget to allocate to your venue is another dilemma, and will depend on a lot of other factors, so you’ll need to start prioritising early.
-This will mean sitting down as a couple and making some tough calls – what aspects of your wedding are most important… The food, the location, the venue, the music, the décor, the details… What’s essential and what’s just nice to have?
+This will mean sitting down as a couple and making some tough calls – which aspects of your wedding are most important?
+The food, the location, the venue, the music, the décor, the details… What’s essential and what’s just nice to have?

 List your venue requirements

-- Where geographically would you like to hold your wedding…?
-If you have your location narrowed down, for example you’d like a wedding venue in the South East of England, then you can safely rule out anything further afield.
+- Where geographically would you like to have your wedding?
+If you have your location narrowed down – for example, you’d like a wedding venue in the South East of England – then you can safely rule out anything further afield.

-- What date would you like to get married on…?
+- What date would you like to get married on?
 If you have a special date in mind you may need to be flexible on the venue, or the time you’re willing to wait to get married!
-Venues do book up in advance and the average engagement is 14 – 18 months.
+Venues do book up for popular dates early and the average engagement is 14 – 18 months.

-- Think about the seasons – are you an Autumnal chick or more of a Summer belle…?
+- Think about the seasons – do you love the golden light of autumn or long summer days?
 High season months (July and August) will come at a premium, so certainly something to consider along with the style of wedding.

-- What day would you like to get married on…?
+- What day of the week would you like to get married on?
 Some venues only host weddings once a week or on certain days.

-- What time do you want your wedding to start and end…?
-If you’re dreaming of partying until dawn, you might want to consider if they have a late licence or not.
-Also check the flexibility on this, as some venues can extend their licence with prior consent!
+- What time do you want your wedding to start and end?
+If you’re dreaming of partying until dawn, your venue will need a late licence.
+It’s also worth checking the flexibility on this, as some venues can extend their licence with prior consent!

-- What kind of ceremony would you like to have…?
-If you’d like a religious ceremony rather than a civil wedding you will need to book your ceremony and reception venues separately.
-If you’d like your ceremony and reception in one place, then you need to check if your venue has a civil ceremony license and where you can and can’t say your vows, as only certain rooms will be licensed.
+- How do you want to say I do?
+If you’d like a religious ceremony you’ll need to book your ceremony and reception venues separately.
+If you’d like your ceremony and reception in one place, you need to check if your venue has a civil ceremony license – and where you can and can’t say your vows, as only specific rooms will be licensed.

-- Are you happy to use in-house or preferred suppliers, or do you want to bring in your own…?
-Some venues have a preferred suppliers list or in-house suppliers, ranging from caterers, florists and entertainment!
-So it’s important to ensure you’re happy with the options on offer and that they fit within your budget.
+- Are you happy to use in-house or preferred suppliers, or do you want the freedom to bring in your own?
+Some venues have specific suppliers they ask you to choose from, ranging from caterers to florists and entertainment!
+So, it’s important you’re happy with the options on offer and that they fit within your budget.

-- Do you want to bring your own alcohol…?
-Check to see if the venue bar is in-house, external or whether they charge corkage (a fee charged for opening and serving your own alcohol).
+- Do you want to bring your own alcohol?
+Check to see if the venue bar is in-house, external, or whether they charge corkage (a fee charged for opening and serving your own alcohol).

-- Do you need affordable accommodation onsite or nearby…?
-If the venue can’t accommodate everyone, they will certainly be able to recommend local options for your guests so take notes when you visit!
+- Do you need affordable accommodation onsite or nearby?
+If the venue can’t accommodate everyone on site, they will certainly be able to recommend local options for your guests, so take notes when you visit!
 Check out the local area for things to do and see, your guests may want to make a weekend of it!

-- Do you want a marquee…?
-Some venues have capacity for marquees and work with preferred suppliers, and some even have permanent marquees erected throughout the summer months.
-If you have your heart set on a marquee wedding then make sure it’s a) an option and b) the style of marquee you want.
-From traditional pole style tents, through to yurts and tipis – there’s lots of options!
-Check out the marquee suppliers and marquee venues on Coco!
+- Do you want a marquee or tipi?
+Some venues have capacity for marquees or tipis and work with preferred suppliers, and some even have permanent tents erected throughout the summer months.
+If you have your heart set on a marquee or tipi wedding then make sure it’s a) an option and b) the style of tent you want.
+From traditional pole style tents, through to yurts and tipis – there are lots of options.
+Check out the tent suppliers and marquee venues on Coco for ideas!